stacksjs/rpx/docs/install.md

 :::

-Read more about how to use it in the Usage section of the documentation.
+Read more about how to use it in the [Usage](/usage) section of the documentation or check out the [Bun Plugin](/features/bun-plugin) documentation.

 ## Binaries